- Best corner TV mount

 Single extending arm or dual extending arm?

-Before you purchase a single or dual extending arm for corner mounting your tv, there are a few things you should consider.
+Before you purchase a single or dual extending arm for corner mounting your TV, there are a few things you should consider.

 Single-extending arm